Legal and data protection research writer at TermsFeed.

 Under current privacy laws, customers have the right to access the private information you've collected from them.
 They also have the right to correct it if it's not right, and they also have the right to have you delete that information.

-Maybe that sounds difficult, but it doesn't have to be.
 Many dropshipping companies comply with the law simply by letting their customers know that they have these rights and giving some information on how they can be exercised.

 Shopify lets customers know how this information via a detailed clause seen below: